inex/ixp-manager-docs-md/docs/features/sflow-p2p.md

 * `sflow_rrddir`: the directory where all the sflow .rrd files will be stored.
 * `apikey`: a valid API key.
 Instructions for configuring this can be found in the [API configuration](api.md) documentation.
 * `apibaseurl`: the base URL of the IXP Manager API.
 E.g. if you log into IXP Manager using `http://www.example.com/ixp/`, then `apibaseurl` will be `http://www.example.com/ixp/api/v4`.
+* `macdbtype`: `configured|discovered` - specifies whether the sflow p2p graphing system should pull MAC address information from the Configured MAC address database or the Discovered MAC address database.
+By default, it uses the Discovered MAC address database.
+If you wish to use the Configured MAC address database, then this should be set to `configured`.

-Note that the <sql> section of `ixpmanager.conf` will need to be configured either if you are running `update-l2database.pl` or the sflow BGP peering matrix system on the same server as the p2p sflow system.
+Note that the `<sql>` section of `ixpmanager.conf` will need to be configured either if you are running `update-l2database.pl` or the sflow BGP peering matrix system on the same server as the p2p sflow system.

 An example ixpmanager.conf might look like this: